Revisiting the Optimal PMU Placement Problem in Multi-Machine Power Networks: Discrete-time Modeling of Power Systems

 \subsection{Structure-preserving $\mu$-NDAE Representation}

-Before introducing the methodology under which we solve the NDAE system---also referred to as a descriptor system.
-We present a mathematical structural transformation to the NDAE, that involves transforming the system in~\eqref{eq:semi_NDAE_rep} from a NDAE into a nonlinear ODE representation.
+Before introducing the methodology that is used to solve the NDAE system, i.e., descriptor system, we present a mathematical structural transformation to the NDAE.
+This involves transforming the system in~\eqref{eq:semi_NDAE_rep} from a NDAE into a nonlinear ODE representation.
 A descriptor system's index plays an important role in the complexity of the numerical simulation, whereby the higher an index, the more difficult it is to run the system~\cite{Grob2016}.
-The index of the NDAE system is related to it's algebraic equations and refers to the overall equivalency a NDAE has to an ODE~\cite{Gross2014}.
-The index-n of a NDAE system can be defined as \ref{def:inde(1)}. \begin{mydef}~ The descriptor system \eqref{eq:differential_dynamics}-\eqref{eq:power_balance} is said to be of index-1 if, the DAEs can be converted into a system of ODEs by differentiating the system with respect to independent time variable $(t)$ only once.
-That being said, the index-n of the descriptor system is the number of times needed to differentiate the DAEs to obtain system of ODEs. \end{mydef} For the descriptor system \eqref{eq:differential_dynamics}-\eqref{eq:power_balance}, it can be shown that the system is of index-1~\cite{Milano2016, Nugroho2022}.
+The index of the NDAE system is related to its algebraic equations and refers to the overall equivalency a NDAE has to an ODE~\cite{Gross2014}.
+The index-n of a NDAE system can be defined as \begin{mydef} The descriptor system \eqref{eq:differential_dynamics}-\eqref{eq:power_balance} is said to be of index-1 if the DAEs can be converted into a system of ODEs by differentiating the system with respect to independent time variable $t$ only once.
+That being said, the index-n of the descriptor system is the number of times needed to differentiate the system of DAEs to obtain a system of ODEs. \end{mydef} For the descriptor system \eqref{eq:differential_dynamics}-\eqref{eq:power_balance}, it can be shown that the system is of index-1~\cite{Milano2016, Nugroho2022,Nugroho2023a}.
+This means that in order to resolve the algebraic constraints into an ODE form, only one differentiation is required.
 The implicit function theorem can be used to transform system~\eqref{eq:semi_NDAE_rep} from a DAE to an ODE structure~\cite{Krantz2013}.
-Applying the aforementioned theorem and differentiating \eqref{X_a} with respect to time we can obtain a NDAE model that is structurally equivalent to an ODE model and written as~\eqref{eq:NDAE_to_ODE} where matrix $\mG_{\m{x}_a} =\frac{\partial \m g(\m{x}_d,\m{x}_a) }{\partial \m{x}_a}$ and matrix $\mG_{\m{x}_d} =\frac{\partial \m g(\m{x}_d,\m{x}_a) }{\partial \m{x}_d}$.
+Applying the aforementioned theorem and differentiating \eqref{X_a} with respect to time, we obtain a NDAE model that is structurally equivalent to an ODE model that is written as